KPNX

 KPNX (channel 12) is a television station licensed to Mesa, Arizona, United States, serving the Phoenix area as an affiliate of NBC.
-The station is owned by Tegna Inc., and maintains studios at the Republic Media building on Van Buren Street in downtown Phoenix (which also houses formerly co-owned newspaper The Arizona Republic); its transmitter is located atop South Mountain on the city's south side.

-KPNX is also broadcast on satellite station KNAZ-TV (channel 2) in Flagstaff, which formerly was a separate NBC affiliate, and a network of low-power translators across northern and central Arizona.
+It is owned by the Tegna subsidiary of Nexstar Media Group and operated alongside Londen Media Group–owned CW station KAZT-TV (channel 7).
+KPNX maintains studios at the Republic Media building on Van Buren Street in downtown Phoenix; its transmitter is located atop South Mountain on the city's south side.
+It is rebroadcast by KNAZ-TV (channel 2) in Flagstaff, a full-power satellite station, and translators across northern and central Arizona.